nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.auto_ack

-  This `bool` attribute controls the nRF24L01's automatic acknowledgment feature during the process of receiving a packet.
+  a packet.
+Default setting is `True`.

   - `True` enables transmitting automatic acknowledgment packets.
 The CRC (cyclic redundancy checking) is enabled automatically by the nRF24L01 if the `auto_ack` attribute is enabled